 \section{Conclusion}

 We introduce an evaluation framework for a fair comparison of PNA against MNA.
-We find that (i) PNA methods produce pairwise alignments that are superior to the corresponding pairwise alignments produced by MNA methods, and (ii) PNA methods produce multiple alignments that are superior to the corresponding multiple alignments produced by MNA methods.
-Also, using pairwise alignments leads to higher protein function prediction accuracy than using multiple alignments.
+We find that (i) the considered PNA methods produce pairwise alignments that are superior to the corresponding pairwise alignments produced by the considered MNA methods, and (ii) the PNA methods produce multiple alignments that are superior to the corresponding multiple alignments produced by the MNA methods.
+Also, using the pairwise alignments leads to higher protein function prediction accuracy than using the multiple alignments.